NVIDIA/eglexternalplatform/README.md

 functions which take another platform's EGLDisplay, or which do not take an EGLDisplay as input (client extensions).

-EGLDisplay creation operations will be forwarded to the EGL platform library `getPlatformDisplay()` export.
+All EGLDisplay creation operations will be forwarded to the EGL platform library `getPlatformDisplay()` export.
 This gives the EGL entrypoint layer the ability to track which EGLDisplay belongs to which platform in order to dispatch subsequent functions.

-EGLSurface creation operations will be forwarded to the appropriate EGL platform library hooks as they are required to be externally implemented for applications to be able to present buffers onto a surface.
+All EGLSurface creation operations will also be forwarded to the appropriate EGL platform library hooks.
+They are required to be externally implemented for applications to be able to present buffers onto a surface.

-Any other EGL object creation operation can be also hooked, but the internal handle must be always returned,
+Any other EGL object creation operation can be also hooked, but the internal handle must be always returned.

+Note that, by design, all object creation operations must be hooked for objects that are currently required to be externally backed (EGLDisplay and EGLSurface).

 Some functions need to be handled by a particular EGL platform library, but either do not take an EGLDisplay handle or take an EGLDisplay handle that